Current popular seminars / workshops from A/Prof Eacott include:

 Relational inquiry in educational administration and leadership

 The relational research program offers a fruitful approach to the study of educational administration and leadership.
 Built on five relational extensions and three key concepts, it offers a means of engaging with the messiness of the social world while focused on making a productive contribution.
-In this workshop Dr Eacott will facilitate dialogue and debate concerning how one might go about mobilizing the relational methodology in developing a research project, or writing a dissertation / thesis, journal article, or book.
-Drawing on actual examples from Honours, doctoral projects and his own work, this hands-on workshop will introduce participants to the relational template, a resource developed by Dr Eacott to assist those mobilizing the relational approach in their writing projects.
+In this workshop A/Prof Eacott will facilitate dialogue and debate concerning how one might go about mobilizing the relational methodology in developing a research project, or writing a dissertation / thesis, journal article, or book.
+Drawing on actual examples from Honours, doctoral projects and his own work, this hands-on workshop will introduce participants to the relational template, a resource developed by A/Prof Eacott to assist those mobilizing the relational approach in their writing projects.

 For a practitioner seminar